 The investment round for the seed funding was led by Pakistan-focused fund Indus Valley Capital started by Aatif Awan, former VP of Growth at LinkedIn, which led to early investments in Airlift.
 The round was co-financed by Alter Global – a Silicon Valley-based emerging markets fund (making this their first investment in Pakistan) and other strategic angel investors.

 The amount raised is unusually high, particularly by Pakistani standards.
-And it became the largest ever pre-seed raised by a Pakistan-based startup, ushering in a new era of growth for startups in the country.
-Bazaar co-founder Saad Jangda also said that because of the idea, the team they built around it and the market size helped them get the backing of investors and eventually score a significant round all over.
+And it became the largest ever pre-seed raised by a Pakistan-based startup.
+Ushering in a new era of growth for startups in the country.
+Bazaar co-founder Saad Jangda also said that, the team they built around the idea and the market size helped them get the backing of investors.
+And eventually, score a significant round all over.

 As the Pakistani tech market for B2B business is now seeing a major boom, businesses like bazaar is making business easy for people [manufacturers, suppliers, and distributors] to have one BIG platform for all their problems!